How to Plan Studying for GRE

 Step 3: Taking a Mock Test

 A mock test is essential to judge where you stand right now and how much you need to study in terms of preparation.
-Taking a GRE mock test will help you to find out your strengths as well as your weaknesses and make you aware of how many hours of studying you need to put in each day to achieve your target scores.
-You can take this mock test by downloading the PowerPrep software that is available for free on the ETS website (http://www.ets.org/gre/revised_general/prepare/powerprep2/) or you could find similar options on other free GRE preparation websites.
-You can also consult a GRE study guide for finding such a practice test or mock test.
+Taking a mock test will help you to find out your strengths as well as your weaknesses and make you aware of how many hours of studying you need to put in each day to achieve your target scores.
+You can take this mock test by downloading the PowerPrep software that is available for free on the ETS website (http://www.ets.org/gre/revised_general/prepare/powerprep2/) or you could find similar options on other free preparation websites.
+You can also consult a study guide for finding such a practice test or mock test.

 Step 4: Deciding on Mode of Preparation and Assimilating Study Materials

-GRE studying can be done by yourself or you can take coaching classes from a physical or virtual training institute.
+Study can be done by yourself or you can take coaching classes from a physical or virtual training institute.
 Decide on a mode which you feel will suit you best.
 Once this is done, go about accumulating study materials.
-The first stop that you should make is on the ETS website which has practice questions for all sections of the GRE.
+The first stop that you should make is on the ETS website which has practice questions for all sections of the test.
 Next, choose a preparation book.
 You have a number of options in this regard, such as Cracking the New GRE by The Princeton Review, Barron’s New GRE, The Official Guide to the GRE revised General Test, New GRE 2011-2012 Premier by Kaplan, etc.